GloriEvo/GloriEvo/README.md

 We refer to ourself as plural!
 This is usually present on our various pages and less so when speaking in-game, just to avoid confusion.

-###### *Let us know if you've read this and are fine with us using plural pronouns for ourself!*
+###### *If you're okay with us using plural pronouns for ourself when speaking to you, let us know!
+Not required to, though.*

-If you use a screen reader or find it challenging to read what we say for any other reasons, we can refer to ourself using singular pronouns when talking to you.

-###### *We currently do not have a definitive answer for why we refer to ourself in this way, it might be linked to gender but we're not fully sure.*
+There isn't a single definitive answer for why we do this, not yet at least.

 ##